Modified Educational Leadership

 Educational leaders holding a master's degree and principalship certification typically earn higher salaries than teachers with only a bachelor's degree.
 Graduates assume the following positions:

 - Administrators of district-level programs

 - State and federal leadership officials

-As a part of Stetson University’s Educational Leadership graduate program, students complete 60 hours of Ed.
-Leadership internship experience at their school site during our 11-month program.
-This experience provides students with receiving hands-on coaching from experienced school administrators and support from Stetson University faculty members.
-They come to the internship site to meet with candidates and their building principals to agree upon a culminating Action Research project, which can be utilized by the intern to assist with career advancement.
+As a part of Stetson's Educational Leadership graduate program, degree-seeking students complete 180 hours of an Educational Leadership internship experience at their school site during three semesters.
+This experience provides students with hands-on coaching from experienced school administrators and support from Stetson faculty members.

-The one-semester internship experience and seminars provide students with an understanding of the Florida Principal Standards and the Competencies of the Florida Educational Leadership Exam (FELE), required for graduation and state certification.
+The internship experience and seminars provide students with an understanding of the Florida Principal Standards and the Competencies of the FELE, required for graduation and state certification.

 Students must meet General Education Requirements in addition to specific requirements within the major area of study.

 See for yourself why Stetson continues to be a top spot for learning and exploring.Visit